prathameshnium/PICA-Python-Instrument-Control-and-Automation/README.md

 ---

-## Statement of Need
+## Motivation

 Advancements in experimental physics and device manufacturing depend on the precise characterization of material properties under extreme physical conditions.
 Researchers often face a binary choice: purchase expensive proprietary software or develop custom measurement scripts from scratch.

-While libraries such as **PyVISA** and **PyMeasure** provide foundational drivers, requiring users to write and maintain low-level code, **PICA builds upon these powerful libraries** to offer a turnkey application.
+While libraries such as [**PyVISA**](https://github.com/pyvisa/pyvisa) and [**PyMeasure**](https://github.com/pymeasure/pymeasure) provide foundational drivers, requiring users to write and maintain low-level code, **PICA builds upon these powerful libraries** to offer a turnkey application.
 It provides a ready-to-run graphical interface that abstracts the underlying control logic, allowing experimentalists to focus on data acquisition without extensive software development overhead.

-PICA enables continuous operation across the full range from Delta-mode low-resistance measurements (removing constant offsets) to high-impedance electrometric measurements using a single unified framework.
+PICA enables continuous operation across a full range of measurements, from Delta-mode low-resistance (removing constant offsets) to high-impedance, electrometric, pyroelectric, and capacitance measurements, all within a single, unified framework.

 ## Key Features